 protect detachable collars.

-cuffs were considered simply a way to save laundering costs which was not supposed to be a concern for
+to different neck lengths, detachable cuffs were simply a way to

+reduce laundering costs which was not supposed to be a concern for

 Circa 1890s ad for celluloid collars, cuffs and shirt

 1912 ad for a detachable shirt bosom by another maker

 of celluloid products.